-As part of the consideration used to acquire four companies, we have outstanding notes to the former owners.
-Together, these notes had an outstanding balance of \$31.0 million as of December 31, 2020.
-In conjunction with the acquisition of T E C in the fourth quarter of 2020, we issued a promissory note to former owners with an outstanding balance of \$7.0 million as of December 31, 2020 that bears interest, payable quarterly, at a stated interest rate of 2.5%.
-The principal is due in December 2023.
-In conjunction with the acquisition of TAS in the second quarter of 2020, we issued a promissory note to former owners with an outstanding balance of \$8.0 million as of December 31, 2020 that bears interest, payable quarterly, at a stated interest rate of 3.5%.
-The principal is due in April 2022.
-In conjunction with the acquisition of the electrical contractor in North Carolina in the first quarter of 2020, we issued a promissory note to former owners with an outstanding balance of \$6.0 million as of December 31, 2020 that bears interest, payable quarterly, at a stated interest rate of 3.0%.
-The principal is due in installments in February 2023 and February 2024.
-In conjunction with the Walker acquisition in the second quarter of 2019, we issued a promissory note to former owners with an outstanding balance of \$10.0 million as of December 31, 2020 that bears interest, payable quarterly, at a stated interest rate of 4.0%.
+As part of the consideration used to acquire ten companies, we have outstanding notes to the former owners.
+Together, these notes had an outstanding balance of \$48.0 million as of December 31, 2021.
+In conjunction with the acquisition of MEP Holdings in the fourth quarter of 2021, we issued a promissory note to former owners with an outstanding balance of \$7.6 million as of December 31, 2021 that bears interest, payable quarterly, at a stated interest rate of 2.5%.
+The principal is due in equal installments in April 2024 and April 2025.
+In conjunction with the acquisition of Ivey in the fourth quarter of 2021, we issued a promissory note to former owners with an outstanding balance of \$8.0 million as of December 31, 2021 that bears interest, payable quarterly, at a stated interest rate of 2.5%.
+The principal is due in January 2025.
+In conjunction with the acquisition of Amteck in the third quarter of 2021, we issued a promissory note to former owners with an outstanding balance of \$10.0 million as of December 31, 2021 that bears interest, payable quarterly, at a stated interest rate of 2.5%.
+The principal is due in equal installments in October 2024 and October 2025.
+In conjunction with the acquisition of a Texas electrical contractor in the second quarter of 2019, we issued a promissory note to former owners with an outstanding balance of \$2.0 million as of December 31, 2021 that bears interest, payable quarterly, at a stated interest rate of 4.0%.
 The remaining principal is due in April 2023.
+In conjunction with the six remaining acquisitions, we issued notes to former owners with an outstanding balance of \$20.4 million as of December 31, 2021 that bear interest, payable quarterly, at stated interest rates ranging from 2.3% - 3.5%.
+The principal amounts are due between April 2022 and April 2025.